6th Grade EPP (2020-21)

 - Look for and express regularity in repeated reasoning.

-For example, if a person walks ½ mile in each ¼ hour, compute the unit rate as the complex fraction ½/¼ miles per hour, equivalently 2 miles per hour.
+7.RP.1 Compute unit rates associated with ratios of fractions, including ratios of lengths, areas, and other quantities measured in like or different units.
+For example, if a person walks 1/2 mile in each 1/4 hour, compute the unit rate as the complex fractionG (1/2) /(1/4) miles per hour, equivalently 2 miles per hour.

 - Identify the constant of proportionality (unit rate) in tables, graphs, equations, diagrams, and verbal descriptions of proportional relationships.

+- Represent proportional relationships by equations.
 For example, if total cost t is proportional to the number n of items purchased at a constant price p, the relationship between the total cost and the number of items can be expressed as t = pn.